MrDham/OpenTheremin_V4_with_MIDI/README.md

 ### New : Save your favourite configuration
 Version 2.0 and higher also provides the capacity to save your favourite startup configuration in EEPROM so as it persits after power OFF/ON cycle (see "Calibration and configuration saving" later in this document).

-# Open Theremin and MIDI interface
+#  OPEN THEREMIN AND MIDI INTERFACE

 ### Open Source Theremin based on the Arduino Platform